 The Company is dependent on information from the IL&FS for its Related Parties as defined under Ind AS 24 and under the CA 2013.
-IL&FS has not been able to provide the said information to the Company for the FY 2018-19.
-In the absence of the above information, the Company had identified its related party's relationship on the basis of information made available by IL&FS in the past.
-Accordingly, the related parties identified by the Company for FY 2018-19 may not be complete and accurate.
-However, the Company believes that unavailability of the required information may not have a material impact on the financial statements b) Details of related party transactions and outstanding balances
+IL&FS has not been able to provide the said information to the Company for the whole of the period referred to above.
+In the absence of the above information, the Company has identified its related party's relationship on the basis of information made available by IL&FS in the past.
+Accordingly, the related parties identified by the Company may not be complete and accurate.
+However, the Company believes that unavailability of the required information may not have a material impact on the financial statements.

-Sr. No. Nature of Transaction Balances as at March 31, 2020 Balances as at March 31, 2019 1 IL&FS - - 2 IL&FS Investment Managers Limited Trade Payable - Reimbursement of Expenses 29,500 - 3 IL&FS Environmental Infrastructure and Services Limited Trade Receivable 6,493,943 6,493,943 4 East Delhi Waste Processing Company Private Limited Trade Receivable 8,948,051 8,948,051 Other financial Assets - Contractually reimbursable expenses 14,484 14,484 5 IL&FS Financial Services Ltd Other financial Assets - Contractually reimbursable expenses 5,439,272 5,308,196 Other Financial Asset (ICD) - 20,000,000 Other financial Asset (Interest accrued but not due on ICD) - 1,299,637 Trade Payable 584,999 2,822,118
+b) Details of related party transactions and outstanding balances

-6 RDF Power Projects Limited Trade Receivable 11,846,746 11,846,746 Other financial Assets - Contractually reimbursable expenses 63,055 63,055 7 IL&FS Infrastructure Development Corporation Limited Other financial Assets - Contractually reimbursable expenses 29,141 29,141 8 IL&FS Transportation Network Limited Other Financial Asset (ICD) - - 9 Andhra Pradesh Urban Infrastructure Asset Managers Limited Other financial Assets - Contractually reimbursable expenses - 106,021
+Sr. No. Nature of Transaction Balances as at March 31, 2021 Balances as at March 31, 2020 1 IL&FS - - 2 IL&FS Investment Managers Limited Trade Payable - Reimbursement of Expenses - 29,500 3 IL&FS Environmental Infrastructure and Services Limited Trade Receivable - 6,493,943 4 East Delhi Waste Processing Company Private Limited Trade Receivable - 8,948,051 Other financial Assets - Contractually reimbursable expenses - 14,484 5 IL&FS Financial Services Ltd Other financial Assets - Contractually reimbursable expenses 6,956,490 5,439,272 Other Financial Asset (ICD) - - Other financial Asset (Interest accrued but not due on ICD) - - Trade Payable 116,337 584,999 6 RDF Power Projects Limited Trade Receivable - 11,846,746 Other financial Assets - Contractually reimbursable expenses - 63,055 7 IL&FS Infrastructure Development Corporation Limited Other financial Assets - Contractually reimbursable expenses - 29,141